flynx/git-utils/README.md

   ```shell
   $ git pullall -r
   ```
-- to create the same env on a different computer:
+- to create the same environment on a different computer:
   ```shell
   $ git listall -r > repos.lst
   ```